How to build a virtual world using the Unreal Engine?

 Step1: Select category and template

-1. Go to the “New Project Categories” and choose the development category that aligns well with your industry.
-You take an example from the given image where “games” is selected.
-However, you have plenty of options, including Film, live events, television, Engineering and Construction (AEC), product design, and Automotive.
+1. Go to “New Project Categories” and choose the development category that aligns well with your industry.
+For example, see the given image, where Games is selected.
+However, you have plenty of options, including Film, Live Events, Television, Engineering and Construction, Product Design, and Automotive.

 Step2: Select project settings

-Once you have access to the “Project Settings” page, you can set the quality and the performance level and choose the target platform, such as if you want to include Starter Content or other settings.
+Once you have access to the “Project Settings” page, you can set the quality and performance level and choose the target platform.
+For example, you can include Starter Content or other settings.

 2. From the multiple dropdowns, select the Blueprint dropdown.
-This blueprint provides you with two options- create your VR project in the Unreal Editor or use the programming method to create a project with C++ through the visual studio.
-If you choose the Ureal editor, you can create amazing interactions and behavior for a more realistic gaming experience.
+This blueprint provides you with two options: create your VR project in the Unreal Editor or use the programming method to create a project with C++ through the visual studio.
+If you choose the Unreal Editor, you can create amazing interactions and behaviors for a more realistic gaming experience.

-3. Now, open the Maximum Quality dropdown, and it will display two options- Maximum Quality and the Scalable 3D or 2D.
-If your project is designed to support game consoles or computers, choose the Maximum Quality.
+3. Now, open the Maximum Quality dropdown, and it will display two options: Maximum Quality and Scalable 3D or 2D.
+If your project is designed to support game consoles or computers, choose Maximum Quality.
 Choose Scalable 3D or 2D if your project is designed to assist mobile-based game players.

 4. As the next step, open the Desktop/Console dropdown.
-Choose Mobile/tablet.
-If your project supports portable devices like Mobile/tablets.
-Set the project to Desktop/Console for the desktop view.
+Choose Mobile/Tablet if your project supports portable devices like cell phones/tablets.
+Set the project to Desktop/Console for desktop view.

-5. Now, move to the With Starter Content dropdown and open it.
-If your project already has some native assets, you do not need to choose Starter content.
+5. Now, move on to the With Starter Content dropdown and open it.
+If your project already has some native assets, you do not need to choose With Starter Content.
 Instead, select No Starter Content.
 Otherwise, you can start to add basic assets by choosing With Starter Content.

-6. Next to this, open the Raytracing Disabled.
-Choose the real-time Raytracing Enabled to enable real-time display access in your project.
-Otherwise, leave this dropdown set to the Raytracing Disabled.
+6. Next, open Raytracing Disabled.
+Choose real-time Raytracing Enabled to enable real-time display access in your project.
+Otherwise, leave this dropdown set to Raytracing Disabled.